OSGeo/gdal/gdal/doc/source/development/rfc/rfc31_ogr_64.rst

--mapFieldType Integer64=Integer,Date=String to mean that Integer64 field in the source layer should be created as Integer, and Date as String. ogr2ogr will also warn if attempting to create a field in an output driver that advertizes a GDAL_DMD_CREATIONFIELDDATATYPES metadata item that does not mention the required field type.
+-mapFieldType Integer64=Integer,Date=String to mean that Integer64 field in the source layer should be created as Integer, and Date as String. ogr2ogr will also warn if attempting to create a field in an output driver that advertises a GDAL_DMD_CREATIONFIELDDATATYPES metadata item that does not mention the required field type.
 For Integer64 fields, if it is not advertized in GDAL_DMD_CREATIONFIELDDATATYPES metadata item or GDAL_DMD_CREATIONFIELDDATATYPES is missing, conversion to Real is done